 I am welcome to discussing FMIA Architects’ future projects and plans.
 I would love to meet up for a coffee, and further explain how I believe my skills could be translated to my work at the firm.
 I will be in touch in the coming week to confirm an appointment.

-Submitting your cover letter
+Submitting your cover letter to an architecture firm

 Now that you have successfully written a cover letter, it is time to send it out to a prospective employer with your resume, and in some cases, a portfolio.